What is quiet quitting: Definition, examples & top strategies to tackle it in 2024

 What are the root causes of quiet quitting?

 Root causes, like elusive underground streams, shape the landscape of disengagement within the workplace.
-Join us as we delve into the underlying factors that sow the seeds of quiet quitting, unraveling the complexities that often go unnoticed but play a pivotal role in shaping the dynamics of a disengaged workforce.
+Join us as we delve into the underlying factors that sow the seeds of quiet quitting, unraveling the complexities that often go unnoticed but play a pivotal role in shaping the dynamics of a disengaged employees.

 • Unacknowledged burnout: Quiet quitting often finds its roots in unacknowledged burnout.
 Overloaded with tasks and responsibilities, employees may silently disengage to cope with the mounting stress, leading to a gradual withdrawal.